-Anti-glomerular basement membrane (Anti-GBM) disease is a small vessel vasculitis with an annual incidence of one care per million population.
+Anti-glomerular basement membrane (Anti-GBM) disease is a small vessel vasculitis with an annual incidence of one case per million population.

 It is characterised by the formation of anti-GBM antibodies that are directed against collagen in the kidneys and lungs.
 This can lead to life-threatening glomerulonephritis and/or pulmonary haemorrhage.

 Anti-GBM disease is a relatively new term that encompasses the clinical spectrum of both renal and pulmonary manifestations.
 The condition is associated with two older terms named after Ernest Goodpasture, who initially discovered the condition in 1919:

 Anti-GBM disease develops due to the formation of GBM antibodies directed against type IV collagen.